 This one isn't really in the South Wight, but it's in the general direction of Ventnor so you might like to combine it as part of a day out.

-The Model Village in Godshill is exquisitely well kept, despite the endless risk of children sitting on a chimney pot or slipping a figurine into their anorak pocket.
-It costs about £5 and takes an hour or two, depending on whether you spend ages obsessing over every detail (my mother) or just have a wander round and a giggle at the streaker on the football pitch (me).
-The rest of Godshill is what my GCSE geography textbook called a 'honeypot site', meaning its olde churche and olde tearooms attract large numbers of people...despite there being an olde inadequate pavement. |
+It costs about £7 and takes an hour or two, depending on whether you spend ages obsessing over every detail (my mother) or just have a wander round and a giggle at the streaker on the football pitch (me).

 The-Isle-of-Wight-Guru-Don't-Blame-Us-Disclaimer™ All the information on this website is correct, as far as we know, but please do check details directly - and please contact us if you find anything inaccurate.
 Here's our full disclaimer.